 I think about imagination and creativity and its place in our fast-paced world.
 For me, writing is a way of slowing down.
-The cadence and layers of both poetry and fiction are something to savor, to pick up again and again, considering the words and the characters.
-My favorite writers (and they change regularly) will stay with me long after the book is finished.
-These are poems and narratives that bring another level of meaning into my daily life.
+The cadence and layers in both fiction and poetry are something to savor—and I do—rereading books by my favorite authors and new authors I discover again and again.
+The words stay with me long after I've turned the last page.
+These poems and stories bring a deeper meaning to my daily life.

 I can't remember a time when I didn't use writing to make sense of the world.
-Writing reveals emotional truths, which are not the same as literal truths.
+The best writing reveals an emotional truth--different from the literal truth.
 As I tell my students, you owe nothing to reality.
-Still, the best writing feels authentic.
-We believe in the characters or in the epiphany or turn in a poem.
+The best writing feels authentic even if it takes us to imaginary towns or leaps into a future we cannot know.

-I wouldn’t be a writer without readers.
-Thank you for your support.
-I hope to meet you at a reading.
-Please introduce yourself.
-Check my schedule for a reading near you.
-Buy books and give them as gifts the next time you're invited to dine at someone's house.
-They last longer than a bottle of wine, and you’re supporting small presses who often struggle to introduce new writers to the world.
+Check my schedule for a reading near you or contact me if you'd like to bring me to your hometown.
+Buy books (particularly from independent booksellers) and bring them as gifts next time you're invited to dine at someone's house.
+They last longer than a bottle of wine and you'll be one of the many heroes supporting small presses who often struggle to survive.
+You'll also be introducing writers to your friends.